ConEmu/ConEmu.github.io/en/TabMenu.md

 * by pressing Apps+Space.

-Also, active tab menu items are accessible from the [system menu](SystemMenu.html) under the ‘Active console’ menu item.
+Also, active tab menu items are accessible from the [system menu](SystemMenu.html) under the â€˜Active consoleâ€™ menu item.